-Inside the WOW, visitors interacted with displays related to the Memphis aquifer system,
+Inside the WOW, visitors will interact with displays related to the Memphis aquifer

-the water cycle, virtual water usage, watersheds, and home water usage.
-Another display
+system, the water cycle, virtual water usage, watersheds, and home water usage.
+Another

-GWI faculty, staff and students were on hand to answer questions and demonstrate how
+GWI staff and students will answer questions and demonstrate how the Memphis aquifer

 The WOW mobile was made possible by a gift from the International Paper Foundation.